Zokalyx/theconfluence/docs/theconfluenceBOT.md

 The bot has a [details and FAQ](https://www.reddit.com/user/theconfluenceBOT/comments/ks2m4w/instructions_and_faq/) post.

+## Instructions

+The bot will respond to users in the `DEBUGGERS` or `WHITELIST` lists.
+If a user belongs to the former, it will execute a dry run, and no posts will be submitted, unless the body of the message or its title contains the keyword `official`.
+Official runs result in new posts.

 ## Arrivals

 The selection process is random, but it follows an algorithm: